rhomobile/rhomobile-docs/eb/en/edge/api/websocket.md

 ####Type
 <span class='text-info'>CALLBACK</span>
 ####Description

-<p>This callback is fired if error occurs.
-Use callback argument&rsquo;s &lsquo;message&rsquo; attribute to access error message.</p>
+This callback is fired if error occurs.
+Use callback argument's 'message' attribute to access error message.
 ####Access